arshWebDev/chat-app/README.md

 # Chaters

 A chat app for personal chats, team chats, friends and family chats.

-### What I learned
-It's my first project with next.js and firebase, it learned a lot about next.js and firebase

 ## Tech Stack